 Total residual chlorine data was not submitted with the application.
-The discharge may have reasonable potential to cause or contribute to an excursion above the District's water quality criterion of 19 $\mu$ g/L since the permittee fills the Pool with potable water and may use certain chemicals to spot treat algae blooms.
-Therefore, an effluent limit of 0.019 mg/L will be required for total residual chlorine in the permit.
+The discharge may have RP to cause or contribute to an excursion above the District's water quality criterion of $19 \mu g/L$ since the permittee fills the Pool with potable water and may use certain chemicals to spot treat algae blooms.
+Therefore, an effluent limit of 0.019 mg/L is required for total residual chlorine in the permit.